 SAYP is a collaboration between Swedish institute and Swedish universities.
 The specific topics of the SAYP modules may vary from year to year.
-Examples of topics which the modules previously have touched upon are migration, e-governance, innovation ecosystems & entrepreneurship.
+Topics this year are:

 SAYP will give you:

 - Opportunity to develop your professional skills